dnguyen-td/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am currently a Ph.D. candidate in accounting at the <a href='https://business.uc3m.es/en/index'>Universidad Carlos III de Madrid</a>.
-I received a bachelor's degree in Accounting in 2015 from Banking University of Ho Chi Minh City and a master's degree in Business and Finance in 2020 from Universidad Carlos III de Madrid.
-Before joining the Master’s and PhD program at UC3M, I had three-year working experience in accounting and auditing companies in Vietnam.
+Jun Nguyen is currently a Ph.D. candidate in accounting at the <a href='https://business.uc3m.es/en/index'>Universidad Carlos III de Madrid</a>.
+She received a bachelor's degree in Accounting in 2015 from Banking University of Ho Chi Minh City and a master's degree in Business and Finance in 2020 from Universidad Carlos III de Madrid.
+Before joining the Master’s and PhD program at UC3M, she had three-year working experience in accounting and auditing companies in Vietnam.
+Her research interests center around audit quality, auditor judgments, auditors’ reporting and disclosure.
+She is interested in adopting advanced econometrics methods and frontier data science methods in auditing research.
 {style="text-align: justify;"}